ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/setup_en.md

 ## Setting Up

 First, download the client from the link above.
 It doesn't need to go into any particular directory;
-it'll automatically locate _Dark Souls III_ in your Steam in your Steam installation folder.
+it'll automatically locate _Dark Souls III_ in your Steam installation folder.

 Version 3.0.0 of the randomizer _only_ supports the latest version of _Dark Souls III_, 1.15.2.
 This
 is the latest version, so you don't need to do any downpatching!
 However, if you've already